 Dr Michelle Livock is a clinical neuropsychologist based in Brisbane, Australia.
-Michelle completed her undergraduate degree in psychology at the University of Queensland, and her Masters and PhD in clinical neuropsychology at the University of Melbourne.
-She currently sees clients at Redlands Psychologists in Cleveland and at Brisbane Neuropsychology Clinic in Brisbane city.
-Michelle is the co-host of The Neurodivergent Woman Podcast.
+She completed her undergraduate degree in psychology at the University of Queensland, and her Masters and PhD in clinical neuropsychology at the University of Melbourne.
+Michelle currently sees clients at Redlands Psychologists in Cleveland, and she is the co-host of The Neurodivergent Woman Podcast.
+She is a board certified supervisor through AHPRA and conducts regular professional development workshops on assessment and neurodivergence.

-• A neuropsychologist works with the brain.
-A neuropsychologist can help people to better understand their thinking skills (learning, memory, attention, problem solving), diagnose specific neurodivergence (Autism Spectrum Disorder, ADHD, learning disorders), and provide support and recommendations for learning.
+A neuropsychologist helps people to understand their brain, including understanding their thinking skills (learning, memory, attention, problem solving), diagnosing specific neurodivergence (e.g. Autism, ADHD, learning disorders etc.), and providing support and recommendations for learning and cognitive skills.

-• We are all born with a different brain.
-Differences in the way we process information, what we pay attention to, how we perceive the world and other people, and how we problem solve is called neurodiversity.
+We are all born with a different brain.
+Differences in the way we process information, what we pay attention to, how we communicate, how we perceive the world and other people, and how we problem solve is called neurodiversity.
 This diversity in brain wiring is fundamental to our success as a species.
-People with ‘neurodivergent’ brains think, perceive, and process the world differently to most people.
-People with ‘neurotypical’ brains think, perceive, and process the world similarly to most people.
+People with ‘neurodivergent’ brains think, perceive, communicate, and process the world differently to most people.
+People with ‘neurotypical’ brains think, perceive, communicate, and process the world similarly to most people.

 Neuropsychological assessment